PhilippVgt/resume-as-code/README.md

 3. Run the binary with 2 arguments: `./resume-as-code <Resume Definition in YAML or JSON> <Template directory>`
    - e.g. `./resume-as-code /path/to/my-resume.yaml templates/modern`
    - Both resume definition and template directory can be referenced by relative or absolute paths.
-   - If you run within the project directory, you can use the default template located at `templates/modern`.
+   - If you run within the project directory, you can use the default template located at [templates/modern](templates/modern).
-4. The resume PDF will be created next to the resume definition YAML or JSON
+4. The resume PDF will be created next to the resume definition YAML or JSON.

 # Schema
 The resume schema provides structured representations for the following details: